This plant has no fragrance

-Nasturtium officinale is commonly known as Watercress, it is an aquatic, hardy perennial herb that is one of the easiest plants to grow, especially for hydroponic cultivation.
+Nasturtium officinale is commonly known as Watercress.
+It is an aquatic, hardy perennial herb that is one of the easiest plants to grow, especially for hydroponic cultivation.
 It looks delicate, but has a sharp, peppery taste.
-It enjoys "super-food" status due to its health benefits, i.a. antioxidant and anti-cancer compounds.
+It enjoys "super-food" status due to its health benefits, from its antioxidant and anti-cancer compounds.
 The natural habitat of this fast-growing plant is in streams and it is an indicator of water quality.
-It can multipy itself and become invasive.
+However, it can multipy itself and become invasive.

 For fresh use, harvest watercress sprigs year round when they are 10 - 15 cm in length, aoubt 8 weeks after sowing.
 Simply cut the cress; the plant will send out new shoots soon.
 You can get up to 10 pickings a year.
 Leaves turn bitter once flowers start blooming.